canonical/juju-verify/docs/verifiers/neutron-gateway.rst

 check neutron-gateway redundant DHCP
 ------------------------------------

-This check verifies that if there are DHCP agents present on ``neutron-gateway`` unit, they are in HA mode, and can be offloaded to an unit that is not being rebooted or shutdown.
+This check verifies that DHCP agents present on ``neutron-gateway`` unit, are in HA mode and can be offloaded to a unit that is not being rebooted or shutdown.

-If there are no non-redundant DHCP agents, this check will pass with following
+If there above condition is true, the check will pass with the following
 message:

 ::